figmentc/Adversarial-Image-Analysis/README.md

 - The number of adversarial images generated increases as alpha increases
 - Changes in the resulting adversarial images are increasingly significant as alpha increases

-Desptite changes, the correct classifications for adversarial images under human eye are still clearly their original classes.
+Despite shifting, the correct classifications for adversarial images under human eye are still clearly their original classes.
 Thus, it is very possible to use these examples to retrain the model in order to decrease overfitting.